joewlos/activitypubdantic/README.md

 pip install activitypubdantic
 ```

-Most developer use cases will require one or both of the following import statements, which serve different implementation purposes:
+Most developer use cases will require one or both of the following import statements, which serve different purposes:

 ```python
 # Use classes for validation and common operations